IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-adding.md

 ## Feature Integration

-- Any row adding operation will stop if the data view of the `{ComponentTitle}` gets modified.
+- Any row adding operation will stop if the data view of the `{ComponentName}` gets modified.
 Any changes made by the end user are submitted.
 Operations that change the data view include but are not limited to sorting, grouping, filtering, paging, etc.

 - Summaries are updated after the row add operation finishes.
 The same is valid for the other data view dependant features such as sorting, filtering, etc.

 <!-- ComponentStart: HierarchicalGrid -->

-- When spawning the UI for the `{ComponentTitle}`, any child layout currently expanded for a row that the end user clicks the add row button for is collapsed.
+- When spawning the UI for the `{ComponentName}`, any child layout currently expanded for a row that the end user clicks the add row button for is collapsed.

 <!-- ComponentEnd: HierarchicalGrid -->